Aquitanian language: Relationship to Basque

 The consensus among scholars is that Aquitanian was a Paleo-European language genetically related to Basque, though there is debate over the exact nature of their relationship.
 Some linguists, like R. L. Trask, argue that it was a near-direct ancestor of Basque, while others, including Lyle Campbell, suggest that it may have been a close relative of Basque rather than its direct ancestor.

-Aquitanian is attested only in the form of proper names, and we lack enough data to determine their exact meanings.
+Aquitanian is attested only in the form of proper names, and linguists lack enough data to determine their exact meanings.
 For instance, the Aquitanian words andere, umme, and sahar are interpreted as 'woman, lady', 'child', and 'old', respectively, by comparison with the Basque words andere, ume, and zahar.

-According to linguist José Ignacio Hualde, since Aquitanian was spoken over a vast area (some names of Aquitanian origin have been found as far south as Soria in Castile), it likely featured several dialects.
-He suggests that Basque may have evolved from one of these dialects, though it remains unclear which Aquitanian names belong to Basque's direct ancestor and which come from a related sister dialect.
-Hualde refers to the reconstructed common ancestor of Proto-Basque and the other Aquitanian dialects as 'Proto-Basque-Aquitanian'.
+Hualde suggests that Basque may have evolved from one of the Aquitanian dialects, though it remains unclear which names belong to Basque's direct ancestor and which come from a related sister dialect.
+He refers to the reconstructed common ancestor of Proto-Basque and the other Aquitanian dialects as 'Proto-Basque-Aquitanian'.

 Geographical extent

-Geographical extent of the "Aquitanian-Basque" dialects in Roman times.
+Geographical extent of the Vasco-Aquitanian dialects in Roman times.
 Blue dots: place names; red dots: epigraphic traces; blue patch: maximum territorial extension.

 Drawing on linguistic evidence, Joaquín Gorrochategui concludes that the Aquitanian language was spoken in ancient times (from at least the 1st century BC until the end of the Roman Empire) across a region stretching from Biscay in the west to the Aran Valley in the east, and from the Aquitanian Plain in the north down to the Ebro river in the south.
+Some Vasconic elements also reach areas south of the Ebro, beyond the core area of its speakers.

 The Aquitanian language came into contact with Gaulish around Tolosa (Toulouse) and the Garonne river, and with Celtiberian further west and around the Ebro river.
 Both of these languages penetrated Aquitanian-speaking territory, leaving evidence in personal names and place names.
+At Estella the personal names are Celtiberian while the divine names are Vasconic, which Gorrochategui and Vallejo explain by a Vasconic population adopting Celtiberian naming customs.
+South of the Ebro, in the Tierras Altas of Soria, names such as Sesenco (from the suffix -co and Basque zezen 'bull') mark Vasconic speakers in the civitas of Calagurris, a city whose name is itself Vasconic though its coins carry the Celtiberian legend kalakorikos.